psychemedia/storytelling-notes/washerwoman_fiddler_pooka.md

-# THe Fiddler, the Pook and the Fairy Washerwomen
+# The Fiddler, the Pooka and the Fairy Washerwomen

 Cam to me as *The Fiddler and the Pooka*, Áine King